-Q. What is a Standard Mailing?
+Q. What is a Marketing Mail?

-A. Standard Mail is the new lemony fresh name for Bulk Mail.
+A. Marketing Mail is the new lemony fresh name for Bulk Mail.
 The Post Office introduced this change several years ago.
 It is now mandatory and strictly enforced on all mailing pieces… you can no longer mail using a bulk rate permit.

 Q. What does Automation Compatible mean?

 A. The Post Office purchased high-tech equipment that can read bar codes that sorts the mail automatically instead of the old manual method, vastly enhancing the efficiency of direct mail.
 Therefore, a properly designed direct mail piece includes a barcode.
 On your postage statement the Post Office requires the specific date the CASS was performed to receive your automation discount.

 Q. My art director designed a mailing piece that was 6″ by 6.”
 Is there a problem with this layout?

 A. A square piece can be mailed; however it is subject to a non-standard surcharge.
 When designing odd shaped mailers, it is always a good idea to call on the printer’s and mail house’s expertise early in the design stages.
 This, of course, will avoid costly mistakes and delays.

 Q. What is the minimum amount of pieces that I can mail and qualify for a Presort Standard Mailing?